 Making the Layered Cake Part of the Strawberry Dream Cake:

-The cake itself as easy enough to make.
+The cake itself is easy enough to make.
 You have to fold the lighter egg whites into the heavier base, but other than that, it was a piece of cake. (snort!)
 The one thing I would do differently would be to not flour the cake pan because that always gives the cake a bit of a crust as you can see.
-I did use parchment on the bottom of the pan and that would be enough.
+I did use spray then parchment then more spray on the bottom of the pan and that would be enough.

 I also made a little “test” cake and there is one thing that improves the cake.
 Wrapping the layers and resting them overnight allowed the moisture to distribute through the cake, and it was even better the next day.
 Kind of in the same way a quick bread improves overnight.
 I’d recommend baking the cake the evening before and frosting the next day.

 I did make the cake in an 8″ cake pans rather than 9″ cake pans because when I got ready to make the cake I realized that my 9″ cake pans had been stolen from my house in a burglary.
 I’m still “discovering” things missing!
-But after I read reviews saying there wasn’t enough frosting, I thought it would be fine to go with a smaller diameter cake.
-I think the proportion of cake to frosting is just right with the 8″ but if the layers look too thick for you, feel free to make three 8″ layers and use one layer for something else.
-Freeze it, maybe.
-I don’t think to make this cake three layers tall would work out well; you’d need two layers of the strawberries and frosting and there won’t be enough stability.
+But after I read reviews saying there wasn’t enough frosting, I thought it would be fine to go with a smaller-diameter cake.
+I think the proportion of cake to frosting is just right with the 8″ pans.

 Making the Frosting and Filling for the Strawberry Dream Cake: